Rafael Nadal Makes One Lucky Ball Boy’s Day At French Open, Another One Not So Lucky After Collision

 — Tennis Channel (@TennisChannel) June 1, 2018

-Rafael Nadal has made it into the Round of 16 and will next face German Maximilian Marterer on Monday.
+Rafael Nadal has made it into Round 16 and will next face German Maximilian Marterer on Monday.
 It is also Nadal’s 32nd birthday on Sunday.
 He just happens to have the day off.
 That could mean a little celebrating, along with a lot of practice on the tennis court, will most likely be the schedule for the day.